Work Experience on Your Application

 Harvard Law School does not require work experience for admission, but, says the law school’s chief admissions officer Jessica Soban, there is an active preference for those applicants who have it.
 For students admitted directly out of college, Soban encourages deferral for one to two years.
 This option is granted in “almost every situation requested.”
 This is not intended as a year off, however.
 Soban says that the school’s preference is to see either active employment or graduate study.
 And Harvard is not the only law school placing an increasing emphasis on work experience.
 At Georgetown Law, nearly 7 out of 10 current law students took at least one year off after college.
 At Northwestern Law, almost every incoming student has at least one year of full time in a job.

 Does this mean that work experience is likely to become a standard requirement for law school admission?
-Not any time soon; most lower-ranked schools are competing with one another for quality applicants, while a school such as Harvard is in an ideal position to consider whatever factors it chooses, selecting a small number from a larger, high-caliber pool of applicants, they can afford to put an emphasis on work experience without much concern that their incoming class LSAT or GPA numbers will have to suffer.
+Not any time soon; most lower-ranked schools are competing with one another for quality applicants.
+But a high-caliber, competitive school such as Harvard is in an ideal position to consider whatever factors it chooses.
+They can afford to put an emphasis on work experience without much concern that their incoming class LSAT or GPA numbers will suffer.